 The above Risk Management process is ensured by the Risk Management Function, which in compliance with Solvency II and the principles set in the Risk Policies, supports the BoD/ARC, Risk Committee and the ExCo in ensuring the effectiveness of the Risk Management System.
-The Risk Management Function is responsible for reporting to the BoD/ARC the most significant risks identified and for coordinating the ORSA process.
+The Risk Management Function is responsible for reporting to the BoD/ ARC the most significant risks identified and for coordinating the ORSA process.
 The Risk Management Function has the responsibility to:

-- Assist the Administrative, Management or Supervisory Board (AMSB, corresponding to BoD) and other functions in the effective operation of the Risk Management System; - Monitor the Risk Management System and the implementation of the Risk Management Group Policy; - Monitor the general risk profile of LFL and coordinate the risk reporting, including the reporting in case of tolerances breaches; - Advise BoD and support main business decision-making processes including those related to strategic affairs such as corporate strategy, mergers and acquisitions and major projects and investments.
+- Assist the BoD and other functions in the effective operation of the Risk Management System; - Monitor the Risk Management System and the implementation of the Risk Management Group Policy; - Monitor the general risk profile of LFL and coordinate the risk reporting, including the reporting in case of tolerances breaches; - Advise BoD and support main business decision-making processes including those related to strategic affairs such as corporate strategy, mergers and acquisitions and major projects and investments.